 Provide what weight you will to the sightings.
 We are in a predicament.
 There is no evidence to prove that any of those groups reported falsely, but there is also no evidence to prove that everyone reported truthfully AND accurately.
 We need to be balanced in approaching this data.

 Fact Checking the FAA’s Drone Sightings Data:

-Here is a striking quote from their 5/10/2017 report, “In AMA’s previous analysis, AMA found that 3.5% (August 2015) and 3.3% (March 2016) of sightings included the explicit notation of’ ‘NMAC’ (near mid-air collision) or ‘near miss.’
+Here is a striking quote from the AMA’s 5/10/2017 report, “In AMA’s previous analysis, AMA found that 3.5% (August 2015) and 3.3% (March 2016) of sightings included the explicit notation of’ ‘NMAC’ (near mid-air collision) or ‘near miss.’
 Our analysis of the newest 1,270 records released in February 2017 show about the same percentage of near misses in the new data.
 Just 3.4% of sightings in the February 2017 data contains a specific notation indicating a near miss.”
-Here are some of the AMA’s reports:

 - (9/14/2015) – A Closer Look at the FAA’s Drone Data

 - (6/1/2016) – An Analysis of the FAA’s March 2016 UAS Sightings

 - (5/10/2017) – As drone sales soar, vast majority of reports remain simple sightings